qunitjs/qunit/docs/callbacks/QUnit.begin.md

 ## `QUnit.begin( callback )`

 Register a callback to fire whenever the test suite begins.
+The callback can return a promise that will be waited for before the next callback is handled.

 `QUnit.begin()` is called once before running any tests.